TrevorBeadle/web-module-challenge-scope-and-closure/README.md

 Edit the `ReadMe` file with your answers.

 1. In your own words, define closure (1-2 sentences).
+    Closure comes from a function that uses variables from a different scope whenever the variable is not present in the function itself.
 2. Study the following code, then answer the questions below.

 ```js